There are a range of sessions throughout the year, during which units of study are held.

 Be aware that if you have suspended your studies for the semester, you won’t be able to enrol in an intensive session held during the remainder of that teaching period.

 If you’re an international student on a student visa, you need to have an active eCoE and visa that covers any period that you're studying in.
+This means you can’t select units held in an intensive session before the commencement date outlined on your offer letter.
+If you were approved for a suspension in your first semester of study, you can't select units held in an intensive session before the start date of the standard semester.
 If you are considering studying an intensive unit, you need to make sure you are enrolled in a full time study load, where at least 18 credit points is completed during the standard semester.
 Find out more about your study load requirements.

 Your faculty or school will determine what units are available during each session.